 Being pregnant can affect your immune system, making you more susceptible to diseases such as the flu.
 Moreover, pregnant women can get quite sick from the flu, so it is important to avoid infection with it.
 A flu vaccine can provide good protection against severe effects of the flu.
 This vaccination is advised annually to people with diseases or reduced resistance.
 However, pregnant women are also eligible for the flu vaccine.

-During pregnancy, the flu vaccine is a safe and effective way to protect yourself.
-The flu vaccine causes your body to produce antibodies against the flu virus, protecting you.
+The flu vaccine is a safe and effective way to protect yourself during pregnancy.
+The flu shot causes your body to produce antibodies against the flu virus, protecting you.
 Besides protection for yourself, the flu vaccine also offers protection for your baby.
 In fact, antibodies can also reach your baby via the placenta, so your baby is well protected in the first months after birth.

 Side effects and safety